 “I was just shocked.
 Someone tried to kill my – everybody calls him ‘my husband,’” she said, letting out a dry laugh.

 Tiona was turning 49 at midnight; she bought her ticket to the rally as a birthday gift for herself.
-She used to be a Democrat, she told me, but switched parties around 2016, during Trump’s presidential ascent, which was around when her cancer returned.
+She used to be a Democrat, she told me, but switched parties around 2016, during Trump’s presidential ascent, which was around the time her cancer returned.
 (She is now in remission.)

 “I paid $42 to get here.
 And there's another, I guess, $52 to get back home,” she said, as she arranged an Uber to Pittsburgh’s Northside.